Learning about sociology and anthropology doesn’t have to stop in the classroom or in the field.

 Sociology Honor Society

 Alpha Kappa Delta is the international sociology honor society.
-The goals of the organization are to study humankind for the purpose of service, to promote human welfare and to develop scientific knowledge that may be applied to the solution of social problems.
-Started in 1920 at the University of Southern California, Alpha Kappa Delta currently has over 80,000 members in 490 recognized chapters chartered in the United States, China, Finland, Canada, the Philippines, Taiwan and Singapore.
+The organization's goals are to study humankind for the purpose of service, promote human welfare and develop scientific knowledge that may be applied to the solution of social problems.
+Started in 1920 at the University of Southern California, Alpha Kappa Delta has more than 80,000 members in 490 recognized chapters chartered in the U.S., China, Finland, Canada, the Philippines, Taiwan and Singapore.

 Requirements